artefactual-labs/amflow/README.md

 #### Export capabilities

-Workflow graphs can be exported to [DOT][2], an open graph description language.
+Workflow graphs can be exported to SVG or [DOT][2] (an open graph description language).
 Various programs can process DOT files.
 E.g. `dot` (GraphViz) can be used to render the graph in a graphical form.
-The following example renders the workflow as SVG:

-    amflow export --format=dot | dot -v -Tsvg 2>/dev/null > ~/graph.svg

-This is another example that uses X11 to open an interactive graph viewer based on Xlib canvas:
+The following example uses X11 to open an interactive graph viewer based on Xlib canvas:

-    amflow export --format=dot | dot -v -Tx11
+    amflow export --format=dot --latest | dot -v -Tx11

 By default, amflow hides certain graph nodes to speed up rendering.
 It is possible to render the full graph using the optional argument `--full`, e.g.:

-    amflow export --full --format=dot | dot -v -Tx11
+    amflow export --full --format=dot --latest | dot -v -Tx11

+Producing a SVG document can be done similarly:

+    amflow export --format=svg --file=workflow.json > /tmp/workflow.svg

 ## Limitations